Zanda256/MEANT4-Task/README.md

 # Using the program
 1. Open the terminal and navigate to the MEANT4-Task directory

-2. Run 'make' in the terminal.
+2. Run `make` in the terminal.
 You should see the following out put
 ```
 go build factorial/factorial.go
 go build -o serverbin calculator/calculator_server/server.go